Green Policy

 Here at Blackthorn Gate we have spent a lot of time creating an environment which is sustainable both for work and for pleasure.
 We would like to engage our guests in ensuring that a stay here is as comfortable and green as possible.
 With this in mind we have:

-● Planted thousands of trees to create woodlands, have restored and replanted hedgerows, excavated ponds and ditches all as part of our plan to create wildlife habitats.
+● Planted 30,000 thousand trees to create woodlands, have restored and replanted 6km of hedgerows, excavated ponds and ditches all as part of our plan to create wildlife habitats.

 ● Worked closely with Tees Valley Wildlife, Askham Bryan Agricultural College and local volunteers on programmes including bird, bat, pond and wildflower surveys, tree planting and building a sand martin and kingfisher wall.

-● glazed, insulated to the highest standard and are fitted with energy efficient heat pumps.
+● The Lodges are triple glazed, insulated to the highest standard and fitted with energy efficient heat pumps.
 All radiators have thermostatic controls.

 ● Provided environmentally friendly washing and cleaning products.

 ● Have fitted ‘A’ rated electrical appliances wherever possible.
-Fitted the majority of light fittings with low energy bulbs and have an ongoing plan to replace all others as appropriate fittings become available.
+Fitted the majority of light fittings with low energy bulbs.

 ● Fitted dual flush toilets.
 Have installed a bio digester for all waste water.